In the Lisp community, macros are always a big deal. A

 The point of this page is to show you that Prolog has a mechanism

 that works much like macros in Lisp.
 In fact, macros

 are a lot easier to write in Prolog for several reasons.
-This
+For

-communities.
-In Prolog, this facility is simply available, and
+other language communities.
+In Prolog, this facility is simply

 Code is more than data